Eyal Ofer: Shipping

 Ofer started his career in international maritime transportation in all the major shipping segments in the 1980s.

 He is the chairman of Zodiac Group, a privately held London-based ship owning and chartering (i.e. leasing) company with a fleet of more than 180 vessels.
 It is the largest operator of vessels under the Red Ensign by tonnage.
 Ofer has been a director of Royal Caribbean Cruises, the second largest cruise company in the world, since May 1995 and holds a significant stake in the company.

 In 2022, Ofer was ranked 7th in the Lloyd’s List Top 100 Most Influential People in the Shipping Industry.
 According to Lloyd’s List, "the consensus view from those who know Eyal Ofer best is that he is a man who understands the markets with forensic detail".
 He controls one of the largest private shipping fleets in the world, and is the third-largest non-operating owner of containerships in the world.

-Controversies

-On April 13, 2024, the Iranian Revolutionary Guard Corps seized a container ship belonging to Eyal Ofer in the waters of the Persian Gulf near the Strait of Hormuz on the pretext of carrying harmful items and detained the ship's crew.
-Ofer was accused of having ties to Israel and Iran demanded a fine of $170 million from him.